daniel-munro/covid19scientists/site/content/access-and-opportunities/_index.md

 * *Become a NSVD state coordinator:* We need your help finding and coordinating volunteer opportunities in your area for the scientists in our database.
 For more information on how to become a NSVD State Coordinator, please fill out [this form](https://tinyurl.com/NSVDStateCoor).
 * *Start a local NSVD chapter as a community organizer:* Are you interested in creating a local group of COVID-19 scientist volunteers?
 If so, please follow the [instructions on our website](https://covid19sci.org/groups/).
-* *Liaison for for-profit companies:* Several members of the NSVD database are unemployed or at risk of being unemployed in the near future.
-To help these individuals, we need a volunteer to coordinate communications with for-profit companies who are seeking to hire employees.
-If interested, please email us at COVID19SciVolunteers@gmail.com.

 </div><section class="grey-section" id="who-has-access"><div class="mw7 center ph3 pt2">